HerrLab/LAB_STUFF/2018_SUMMER_Meeting_Schedule.md

 __Lab meeting location: PLANT SCIENCES ROOM 375.__

-Since we're really busy this summer, we'll try to keep lab meeting to one hour.
+Since we're really busy this summer, we'll try to keep lab meeting to two hours and have a brief overview from everyone and then one person will present in preparation for summer presentations.

 **DATE** | **ACTIVITY** | **LOCATION** | **TIME** | **PRESENTER**
 :-----:|:-----:|:-----:|:-----:|:-----: